Anax immaculifrons

 Anax immaculifrons, the magnificent emperor, or blue darner, is a species of dragonfly in the family Aeshnidae.
-Almost all its range is in West and South Asia (the population further east in Asia is now recognized as a separate species, A. aurantiacus); it is Europe's largest dragonfly but very marginal in the continent where restricted to some Aegean Islands and Cyprus.
+Almost all its range is in West and South Asia; it is Europe's largest dragonfly but very marginal in the continent, where it is restricted to the east Aegean Islands and Cyprus.
+A similar dragonfly further east in Asia is now recognised as a separate species, A. aurantiacus.